 - 2 medium-large red-skinned or golden potatoes, peeled and diced

 - 1 medium head cauliflower, cut into small florets

-- 2 teaspoons garam masala or good-quality curry powder, or to taste
+- 2 tsp garam masala or good-quality curry powder, or to taste

 - 2 medium or 3 Roma tomatoes, diced

-Note: Don’t like/don’t use tofu?
-Simply omit it; there’s only 8 ounces used here and the dish will be just as good without it; or substitute a cup or so of chickpeas.
+Note: Don't like or use tofu?
+Simply omit it; there's only 8 ounces used here and the dish will be just as good without it; or substitute a cup or so of chickpeas.

 Per serving: 177 calories; 8g fat; 50mg sodium; 20g carbs; 5g fiber; 10g protein